 Because the notion of ‘growth’ is so flexible, the most important thing here is attitude.
 Everything, even the most horrendous experience, is an opportunity for growth.
 The decisive factor determining whether your experience is positive or negative is not some measure of the objective experience – it’s your own subjective mindset.

 This is a classic tenet of Stoicism.
 In the first century, Epictetus said, ‘People are not disturbed by things, but by the views they take of them.’
-In the mid-twentieth century, Victor Frankl lauds the transcendent power of suffering to reveal meaning in our lives.
+In the mid-twentieth century, Viktor Frankl lauds the transcendent power of suffering to reveal meaning in our lives.

 In the twenty-first century, Stanford Professor of Psychology Carol Dweck argues that we should throw out the ‘fixed’ mindset that is fearful of failure and believes our abilities to be unchangable and adopt a ‘growth’ mindset that is honest about our flaws and failures, but promotes action to address them.